Bott manifolds with vanishing Futaki invariants for all K\"ahler classes: Introduction

 The existence of cscK/extremal metrics on a polarized manifold has been expected to be equivalent to K-polystability/relative K-polystability (Yau-Tian-Donaldson conjecture).
 In particular, the existence problem of extremal K\"ahler metrics on Bott Fano manifolds is relevant to classify certain class of toric Fano manifolds in terms of relative K-polystability (see, Section $3.5$ in \cite{NSY23}).
 Specifically, the third author and B. Zhou partially classified relative K-polystable toric Fano threefolds using a combinatorial criteria of relative K-stability established in \cite{YZ19}.
-Although some of toric Fano threefolds are still inconclusive as in \cite[Table1]{YZ23}, we can adapt Bott structure to verify relative K-polystability for certain toric Fano manifolds.
-For example, toric Fano fourfolds $\P_{(\P^1)^3}(\mathcal O\oplus \mathcal O(1,1,1))$, (which is labeled $L_1$ in \cite{Bat98}), is an example of Fano Bott manifolds at stage four, and the criterion in \cite{YZ19} cannot be applied.
-However, it is known that $L_1$ is a CDM, so that we conclude that $L_2$ is relatively K-polystable with respect to the anticanonical polarization (see, Corollary $1.9$ in \cite{NSY23}).
+Although it still remains an open problem to verify relative K-polystability for some of toric Fano threefolds (see, \cite[Table1]{YZ23}), we can adapt Bott structure to verify relative K-polystability for certain toric Fano manifolds.
+For example, toric Fano fourfold $\P_{(\P^1)^3}(\mathcal O\oplus \mathcal O(1,1,1))$, (which is labeled $L_1$ in \cite{Bat98}), is an example of Fano Bott manifolds at stage four, and the criterion in \cite{YZ19} cannot be applied.
+However, it is known that $L_1$ is a CDM, so that we conclude that $L_1$ is relatively K-polystable with respect to the anticanonical polarization (see, Corollary $1.9$ in \cite{NSY23}).

 As a special class of CDM, Martinez-Garcia \cite{MG21} called a compact K\"ahler manifold $X$ a {\emph{strong Calabi dream manifold}} (SCDM) if $X$ admits a cscK metric in each K\"ahler class.
 It was proved in \cite[Corollary $1.7$]{MG21} that any smooth projective rational strong Calabi dream surface is either $\P^2$ or $\P^1\times \P^1$.
-The main interest of this paper is to classify all of SCDMs of arbitrary dimension.
+The main interest of this paper is to classify all SCDMs of arbitrary dimension.
 Our main result is the following. \begin{theorem} Let $X$ be a stage $n$ Bott manifold.
-Suppose the Futaki invariant vanishes for any K\"ahler class.
-Then $X$ is isomorphic to the products of the projective lines, i.e., $X\cong (\P^1)^n$. \end{theorem}
+Then the Futaki invariant of $X$ vanishes for any K\"ahler class if and only if $X$ is isomorphic to an $n$-fold product of the projective line i.e., $X\cong (\P^1)^n$. \end{theorem}